Financial Planning

 • offering basic investment advice

-Unlike solely focusing on investment advice, financial planning takes into account the overall well-being of a client’s finances.
+Unlike solely focusing on investment advice, financial planning considers the overall well-being of a client’s finances.

 2. Clientele